 The Haute Mommy Handbook is a community for sharing ideas which help other moms—including me!—in achieving Haute Mommyhood, or at least a Haute Mommier version of themselves!

 This space is warm, welcoming, and free of judgment…so let’s hear your take on all facets of motherhood!

 The idea for this blog had been marinating in my mind for some time—a blog for fellow moms who were, like me, trying to figure out this whole motherhood thing.

 I realized I had much to say, and a lot more questions than answers.
 The topics on The Haute Mommy Handbook are varied, as is the life of a mother.
 She is first and foremost a mommy, but also a partner, a woman, and a student of life, with an intelligent mind blazing with creativity.

 It has been said that it takes a village to raise a child.
-Thanks for stopping by my village!
+Thanks for stopping by and being a part of my village!
 I look forward to hearing your feedback and sharing in your ideas and experiences.